-The UK government has introduced a new cyber security standard for any automakers that manufacture self-driving cars.
+The UK government has introduced a new cyber security standard for any automakers that manufacture self-driving and connected cars.

 The British Standards Institute (BSI) has developed the guidance after working with leading academics and businesses in the automotive sector, as well as with the National Cyber Security Centre.

 All of this work has been funded by the Department for Transport, which wants to solidify the UK’s position as a world-leader in the development of self-driving vehicles.